mathewpareles/Quantum-Simulation/README.md

-Both of these equations are solved using the same quantum circuits.
-In my paper, we talk about extending these simulations to the Inviscid Burger's Equation and other PDEs in general.
+We solve both of these equations using the same quantum circuits.
+In the paper, we talk about extending these simulations to the Inviscid Burger's Equation and other PDEs in general.